PANCHO7532/twitch-streamlink-extractor/README.md

 ```

 # How to obtain an Client-ID
-There are many ways on obtaining it, the main one is to opening developer tools on a twitch stream and capturing it from the headers of gql.twitch.tv requests, also you can try on registering an app on [https://dev.twitch.tv](https://dev.twitch.tv)
+There are many ways on obtaining it, the main one is by opening the developer tools on a twitch stream and capturing it from the headers of gql.twitch.tv requests, also you can try on registering an app on [https://dev.twitch.tv](https://dev.twitch.tv)

 An example of a valid client ID for Twitch is: `jknof83ly4odx7cthm5nv7xji6h2ek`